 You can give him solids at any time.
 Choose a time when your baby is not too hungry or overtired.
 Also when you too are not rushed.
 Understand that it will be time taking and expect a mess.
 So be patient.

 How to Know if a Baby is Allergic to a Certain Food?

 - Always introduce one food at a time.

 - There should be a gap of at least 4 to 5 days between introducing two new foods.

-- If you notice stomach issues, gastric, diarrhea or skin rashes after the introduction of a food, stop it instantly and consult a pediatrician.
+- If you notice stomach issues, gastric, diarrhea, or skin rashes after the introduction of food, stop it instantly and consult a pediatrician.

 Share this information with new parents and your friends who might benefit from this.

 - Jaundice Treatment, Causes, Symptoms And Risks - May 11, 2021

 - Stomach Ulcers 101; Causes, Diagnosis And Treatment - March 29, 2021